- What kinds of therapy do you provide?

 - Do you provide services over the internet?

-- we do offer video-conferencing sessions for persons in Texas (not licensed for services outside of the state).
+- We do offer video-conferencing sessions for persons in Texas (we are not licensed for services outside of the state).
 We strongly prefer at least the first session to be in-person, and some types treatment can only be done in-person.
 If you want distanced sessions, please work out the details with your therapist.